The Intermediaries Legislation, often referred to as IR35, was introduced in April 2000.

 IR35 affects all contractors who are operating through an intermediary, usually a personal service company.
-The barrier of their personal service company allows them to benefit from tax and National Insurance savings.
+The barrier of their personal service company allows them to benefit from Income Tax and National Insurance savings.

-From 6 April 2021 the IR35 reforms to the private sector will come into effect, meaning that contractors will no longer hold the responsibility of determining the employment status of their assignments.
+Effective as of the 6th April 2021, the IR35 reforms to the private sector mean that contractors will no longer hold the responsibility of determining the employment status of their assignments.

 As a recruiter, the IR35 reforms to the private sector will have a significant impact upon you and your contractors.
 As a result, it is essential that you are prepared and have implemented processes in order to manage these reforms as seamlessly as possible.
 It is essential that you have a good understanding of the reforms to ensure you have robust systems in place to protect all parties in the supply chain.